Good Heavens is a lesson in the law of opposites: the theory, held by Greek philosopher Heraclitus, that things become their contradictions.

 After their much-publicised split from Wolfmother in 2008, Heskett and Ross were wary about committing themselves to a new band.
 “We were also afraid of wolfsmothering Sarah’s beautiful songs,” says Heskett.
 “The pair of us are a heavy brush to start painting with, and if you start painting it’s going to be that particular colour.”

 As their rehearsals continued, however, the three began to develop a common musical language that was new and distinctively theirs.
 “We realised this was much bigger than just helping out Sarah,” says Ross.
 “It grew organically, taking on a life of its own.”

-The result is Good Heavens’ stunning debut album Strange Dreams, set for release on 17 August.
+The result is Good Heavens’ stunning debut album Strange Dreams.
 From the first heartbeat-like pulses of the guitar on the opening track, it drifts in and out of altered states, reflecting the trio’s shared obsession with psychedelia.

 Highlights include the slow-motion ketamine dream of the title song, frenzied screamer ‘Are You Sick’ and the album’s outro ‘Know Your Own Heart Reprise’.
 Recorded in a tequila-fuelled session as a flash flood raged around the studio, the final track typifies the band’s spontaneity as well as the collective decades of musical experience that make it possible.

 Strange Dreams’ influences span from The Beatles to The Black Angels, paying a particular debt to the golden age of psychedelic rock.
 Fans will also recognise the tumbling drum fills, fuzzy bass lines and ethereal keys of Ross and Heskett, and the blurry, waiflike vocals of theredsunband.
 The album is a study in contradiction, with fragile beauty balanced by dark, twisted themes and sonic textures.

 06. Anybody But You

 09. You Lose